-Key Data Point Baseline Measurement (2017) Current Measurement (2019) Outcome
+Key Data Point Baseline Measurement (2017) (2019) Current Measure 2020 Outcome

-8 th graders 22.7% 18% •
+8 th graders 22.7% 18% 19.5% 1

-11 th graders 17.7% 10% 1
+11 th graders 17.7% 10% 7.7% ↓

-Data source: Oregon Healthy Teens Survey, 2017, 2019
+Data source: Oregon Healthy Teens Survey, 2017, 2019; 2020 Oregon Student Health Survey

-The percent of 8th and 11th graders who eat the recommended 5 or more servings of fruits and vegetables a day decreased in both age groups from 2017 to 2019.
+The percentage of students who eat the recommended 5 or more servings of fruits and vegetables a day increased for 8th graders but decreased for 11th-grade students.

 Food needs in Coos County increased 10-fold during the pandemic.
 Many families were struggling to provide enough food for their families.
 Over half the students in Coos County schools rely on meals provided by the schools for their nutrition.
-Schools worked hard to continue to provide food to students and their families throughout the summer of 2020 as well as through the 2020/2021 school year when most students were distance learning due to the pandemic.
 Medical facilities formed Food Pharmacies to try to address the need.
 Most social and human service agencies also created and delivered food boxes to families.
 Emergency Covid 19 relief funding also focused on food and delivery of food.

-- Community Education Initiative The Coos Healthier Together Food and Nutrition Group, who focuses on addressing food and nutrition deficits, is developing a community education initiative called Peapodcasts.
-The focus of the podcasts is to engage residents using written, audio and video platforms to present nutrition information focused on increasing intake of fruits and vegetables for the Prevention of Disease (POD). - 2.
+- Community Education Initiative The Community Health Improvement Plan Food and Nutrition Group, which focuses on addressing food and nutrition deficits, is developing a community education initiative called Peapodcasts.
+The focus of the podcasts is to engage residents using written, audio, and video platforms to present nutrition information focused on increasing the intake of fruits and vegetables for the Prevention of Disease (POD). - 2.
 Health Coach Network The creation of a Health Coach Network has been launched.
-About forty individuals completed training to become a Health Coach and many of those are currently becoming nationally certified.
-Coos Healthier Together plans to continue to support the Health Coach Network and integrate it into the whole-person care model.
+About forty individuals completed training to become Health Coaches and many of those are currently becoming nationally certified.
+Community Health Improvement Plan plans to continue to support the Health Coach Network and integrate it into the wholeperson care model.
 Advanced Health is interested in working with the Health Coach Network as part of our health and wellness program, Active Living, and as a possible resource for flexible funding and care management and intensive care coordination teams.